 Tomato Cage Christmas Tree

-Hope you enjoyed re-purposing a humble wire cage into a sparkly Christmas tree.
-Thanks again to Gail for having me here to share this project with you.
+I hope you enjoyed repurposing a humble wire cage into a sparkly Christmas tree.
+Thanks again to Gail for having me share this project with you.
 You are always welcome at My Soulful Home.
-Come over for a visit, follow My Soulful Home on Facebook, Pinterest, and Instagram.
+Come over for a visit, and follow My Soulful Home on Facebook, Pinterest, and Instagram.

 Thanks so much,